Aryan-Kanuparti/holiday-food-analysis/README.md

 | 412 broccoli casserole               | 306168 |            5 |          194.8 |                20 |             6 | False               |

 ### Univariate Analysis
+For the single variable analysis, I wanted to explore ratio of holiday to non-holiday foods as well as the general shape of the distribution for some of the more pivotal nutrition columns
 <iframe
   src="assets/holiday_season_distribution.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+It appears that there are far more non-holiday recipes than holiday ones, which will make our future analysis a little challenging.

+<iframe
+  src="assets/log_scaled_histogram_sugar.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
+In looking at the shape of the sugar (PDV), it is skewed right with a fairly even log-scaled distribution which will be useful for training models in the future.

 ### Bivariate Analysis

+For the bivariate analysis, I wanted to